joedougherty/buildaspider/README.rst

 Designed to be a jumping off point for:

-+ understanding and implementing a crawler
++ understanding and implementing your own crawler
 + parsing markup with `bs4 <https://www.crummy.com/software/BeautifulSoup/bs4/doc/BeautifulSoup>`_
 + working with `requests <https://requests.readthedocs.io/en/master/>`_